Bobbleheads: How They're Made

 The Basic Materials

-- Plaster (for making molds)
+- Plaster (for mold production)

 - Resin or plastic (for the final figure)

-- Metal springs (for the bobbling action)
+- Metal springs (to enable the bobbling action)

-- Paint (to add color and details)
+- Paint (to provide color and intricate details)

 - Cardboard boxes (for packaging)